awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

      &X-Amz-Signature=a04c831a0b54b5e4cd236a90dcb9f5fab7185eb3b72b5ebe9a70a4e95790c8b7
    ```

-   The following code example creates a Read Replica in the us\-east\-1 region from an encrypted DB cluster snapshot in the us\-west\-2 region\.
-The action is called in the us\-east\-1 region\.
+   The following code example creates a read replica in the us\-east\-1 Region from an encrypted DB cluster snapshot in the us\-west\-2 Region\.
+The action is called in the us\-east\-1 Region\.

    ```
    https://rds.us-east-1.amazonaws.com/